All Episodes

 I know their name is anti-fascist.

-Do they only go after fascists, or do they go after anybody, say in the global economic community they don't like?
+Do they only go after fascists or do they go after anybody, say, in the global economic community they don't like?

-No, they are strictly principled anti-fascist.
+No, they are strictly principled anti-fascists.

-It says it right in the name, Antifa, anti-fascism, which is what they were there fighting.
+It says it right in the name, Antifa, Anti-Fascism, which is what they were there fighting.

 Listen, there's, you know, no organization is perfect.

-No organization is perfect.
+No organization is perfect, Antifa.

-Yeah, they're not perfect.
+They're not perfect.

 You know, I've never forget.

-You got an MSDNC reporter covering, you know, the mayhem and the rioting and the looting and the arson that took place over the summer.
+You got an MSDNC reporter covering, you know, the mayhem and the rioting and the looting and the arson that took place over the summer, literally right behind a live shot.

 There's fires everywhere.